 - Less network traffic: With an increasing number of IoT devices, data generation continues to rise at record rates.
 As a result, network bandwidth becomes more limited, overwhelming the cloud and leading to a greater bottleneck of data.

 - Increased application efficiency: With lower latency levels, applications can operate more efficiently and at faster speeds.

 Why does edge computing exist?

 Today’s 4G networks can support roughly 4,000 devices per square mile.
-Networks providing 5G connectivity will effectively double that, boasting capacity to support up to 3 million devices per square mile.
+Networks providing 5G connectivity will dramatically increase that figure to roughly 3 million devices per square mile.
 To put that into perspective, New York City covers more than 300 square miles, which translates into nearly 1 billion devices needing connectivity in the Big Apple alone.

 It no longer makes sense for all the data collected from those devices to be processed in a national or regional data center.
 Edge computing exists to bring the data center closer to where it’s needed, thus allowing for faster processing time.

 Consider one of the internet’s biggest time-wasters — videos of cats — as an example, as stated by Jason Shepherd of Dell Technologies during the Linux Foundation’s Embedded Linux Conference in Europe.